Approaching the thermodynamic limit of a bounded one-component plasma: MD simulation for BOCP

 \subsection{Simulation results}

 Figure~\ref{f1} shows typical ion density distributions and the radial distribution functions obtained in our simulations.
-Largely, in the BOCP core region, the radial distribution functions are almost identical to those obtained for OCP in various MC simulations starting from \cite{Brush_1966} (Fig.~\ref{f1}b).
-Namely, a dip in $f_p(r)$ at small distances for $\Gamma=0.1$ is indicative of repulsion, the radial distribution function exhibits two maxima indicating a smooth transfer from the gaslike to fluid state at $\Gamma=30$, and several maxima emerge at $\Gamma=200$, which is somewhat below the melting point for the size $N=5000$.
+Largely, in the BOCP core region, the radial distribution functions are almost identical to those obtained for the OCP in various MC simulations starting from \cite{Brush_1966} (Fig.~\ref{f1}b).
+Namely, a dip in $f_p(r)$ at small distances for $\Gamma=0.1$ is indicative of repulsion; the radial distribution function exhibits two maxima indicating a smooth transfer from the gaslike to fluid state at $\Gamma=30$; and several maxima emerge at $\Gamma=200$, which is somewhat below the melting point for the size $N=5000$.
 The maxima at larger $r$ are due to the shells formed closer to the BOCP boundary (two shells can be seen already at $\Gamma=30$).
-Note that melting of shells is observed at $\Gamma=60\mbox{--}90$ well below the melting point of a central part of the Coulomb clusters \cite{Shpil_ko_2023}.
+Note that melting of shells is observed at $\Gamma=60\mbox{--}90$ well below the melting point of the central part of the Coulomb clusters \cite{Shpil_ko_2023}.
 In Fig.~\ref{f1}a, the ion density distribution $f_c(r)$ demonstrates qualitatively the same regularities: in most of the BOCP volume, the ions are homogeneously distributed at $\Gamma=0.1$ and 30, although two shells are visible for $\Gamma=30$.
 However, the curve for $\Gamma=200$ is more indicative of the shell structure than in Fig.~\ref{f1}b because in the latter, departure of the ion, for which $f_p(r)$ is determined, from the BOCP center smooths the peaks of shells considerably.
 Instead, as follows from Fig.~\ref{f1}a, shells fill a significant part of the BOCP volume at high $\Gamma$.
-As is seen in Fig.~\ref{f1}c, both $f_p(r)$ and $f_c(r)$ show behavior with irregular tooth-shaped peaks typical for a solid.
+As is seen in Fig.~\ref{f1}c, both $f_p(r)$ and $f_c(r)$ exhibit behavior with irregular tooth-shaped peaks typical for a solid.
 If we model the BOCP by a quasi-uniform core surrounded by shells then the radius of mesoscopic uniformity can be estimated as $N_\mr{cr}^{1/3}$, where $N_\mr{cr}$ is the number of ions forming a 3D crystallized core (not belonging to shells).
 As follows from the results of \cite{Zhukhovitskii_2024}, for $N=5000$, $N_\mr{cr}^{1/3}\simeq 6.88$ at $\Gamma=210$ and $13.4$ at $500$, while the cluster radius is $R=17.1$ (see also Fig.~4 in \cite{Zhukhovitskii_2024}).